 Let’s start with the rats…

-Unfortunately, I’ve seen my new pest control friend an awful lot over the past few months.
-Patrick pops by on a regular basis to…you know, remove the remains ☹ in discreet little black body bags.
-Sigh…
+Unfortunately, I saw an awful lot of Patrick in the months to follow.
+He popped by my place on a regular basis to remove the remains in discreet little black body bags.

-Patrick has done his darndest to figure out WHERE the rats are getting in.
-Just when he think he’s sealed off the last possible port of entry, low and behold another rat shows up in one of his traps.
+Patrick did his best to figure out WHERE the rats were getting in.
+Just when he thought he had sealed off the last possible port of entry, low and behold another dead rat would be found in one of his traps.

-He’s puzzled; I’m frustrated…and the body-count continues to grow.
+He was puzzled, I was frustrated…and the body-count continued to grow.

 “If rat shows up, it means…take an inventory of the material goods you have and recycle or throw out what is no longer purposeful.”

-Once Patrick was reasonably confident that he’d dealt with the rat problem, he disinfected the entire crawl space (and the sheds) and cleaned up the droppings as best he could…considering he had to work around multiple stacks of boxes stored in said crawlspace.
+Once Patrick was reasonably confident that he’d finally dealt with the rat problem, he disinfected the entire crawl space (and the sheds) and cleaned up all the droppings as best he could…considering he had to work around multiple stacks of boxes stored in my rather cramped crawlspace.